AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 3 of 3.md

 ---

-# CHAPTER 14: DERIVE ETHICS FROM STRUCTURE
+# CHAPTER 14: DERIVE ETHICS FROM STRUCTURE - CROSSING THE BRIDGE

 ## Recognize Ethics as Structural Necessity